-The demand to "create more feminist, inclusive and diverse content at all levels", cited by one respondent, is in line with the rise of "Wholesome Games", games without violence, with a more narrative aspect, and generates a market opportunity.
-The popularization of educational games was also cited by at least 8 respondents.
+The demand to "create more feminist, inclusive and digreater acceptance and use of remote working with verse content at all levels", cited by one respondent, is in line with the rise of "Wholesome Games", games without Cloud gaming is becoming increasingly popular, allowing violence, with a more narrative aspect, and generates players to access games in real time without the need a market opportunity.
+The popularization of educational for expensive gaming hardware.
+Platforms such as games was also cited by at least 8 respondents.
+GeForce Now, Netflix, Xbox Game Pass and Amazon Electronic sports (eSports) are becoming increasingly possibility of creating ports and native games for mobile phones and the like.

-Electronic sports (eSports) are becoming increasingly popular, with millions of players watching and taking part in online competitions.
-The major gaming companies are investing heavily in this market, and it is expected to continue to grow over the next few years.
-Also representing a strong market trend, eSports are already having a major impact on how the upcoming games are designed.
+Luna are spearheading this market. popular, with millions of players watching and taking The growth of the mobile platform continues to be a part in online competitions.
+The major gaming compafactor influencing Brazilian developers, generating the nies are investing heavily in this market, and it is expected to continue to grow over the next few years. act of innovating or improving mechanics from other ga-Also representing a strong market trend, eSports are mes won't be as effective as before, so it's increasingly important to develop your own 'brand' and IPs, as well already having a major impact on how the upcoming games are designed. as practicing business development.
+This is in the context of those who aim to produce original games."